Bussell Island Swim

 Approximate Awards Presentations

-Parking is available on site (may be on grass).
-Please do not park at the boat ramp unless you are launching a boat.
+Free parking is available on site.
+Do not park at the boat ramp unless you are launching a boat.

 Portable toilets will be available.
-The Recreation area’s permanent restrooms will not be in service, however, they will be available for minor participants (ages 17 and under) to use for changing.
+The venue has permanent restrooms available.
 Public nudity is not permitted.

-All swimmers must check in prior to the race.
-Athletes that do not check in will not be allowed to participate.
-A colored race swim cap will be issued at this time.
+All swimmers must check in prior to the race; a colored race swim cap will be issued that must be worn during the race.

 Body marking with a permanent marker on hands and/or shoulders will take place immediately after you check-in.
 Do not apply sunscreen, lubricants, or lotion until after you are body marked.

 Warm Up may take place in either of the two swim areas enclosed by the floating yellow buoys.
-The warm up areas must be cleared prior to the pre-race briefing.
+The warm up areas must be cleared by 7:00 am.

 Pre-Race Briefing